Puerto Madryn 101- Everything You Need to Know

 A lifeguard tower at the empty beach of Rawson.

 I hope this information has been helpful for your trip around Puerto Madryn.
-Have the very best time!
+I wanted to include very honest descriptions of each place and activity so you can make the best decisions for yourself to maximize your time while you’re there.

 TRAVELING SOON?